Terrängbil m/42 KP: Development

 In 1941, when tanks were organised into a unit of their own, it was clear there was a desperate need for a troop carrier able to both keep up with the tanks and provide protection against artillery shrapnel and small-arms fire.
 Due to the war, there were no international suppliers to buy from, so the only option was to develop a domestic solution.
 AB Landsverk designed an IFV consisting of a chassis from a regular army lorry equipped with an armoured coachwork.
 The prototype had many similarities to the German Sd.Kfz.
 251 IFV, featuring a similarly shaped cabin front and a troop door at the back.
 The cabin front was altered and the back door removed on the service models.

 After prototyping, production was set up based on two types of truck chassis, a Volvo chassis and a Scania-Vabis chassis.
 The armour-plates were made by Bofors, Landsverk, Bröderna Hedlund and Karlstads Mekaniska Werkstad and then delivered to Volvo or Scania-Vabis for final assembly on their chassis'.
-The Volvo versions, Tgb m/42 VKP had a fixed winch on the right side for towing the vehicle forward, while the Scania-Vabis, SKP, instead had a windlass on the left side which allowed towing both forwards and backwards.
+The Volvo versions, Tgb m/42 VKP had a fixed winch on the right side for towing the vehicle forward.
+The Scania-Vabis, SKP, had a windlass on the left side, which allowed towing both forwards and backwards.

 The first approved delivery was made in 1944, after some 38 vehicles had been failed due to tensions caused by welding the hardened steel.
 This was rectified by switching to a soft-hardened steel and then heating the completed body-work in purpose-built ovens to remove the tensions.

 During the 1950s the vehicles were modified with a ring-mounting for a double machine gun on the cab roof and at that time the designations changed to Tgb m/42 VKPF and SKPF (F = Fordonsluftvärn, or vehicular anti-aircraft).

 In 1983, many surviving SKPFs of the Swedish Army were modified with armoured roofs and in many other ways, resulting in several new versions.

 International use

 The SKPF saw combat with Swedish UN forces during the Congo Crisis in the 1961–1964 period, while the VKPF was kept for domestic use.
 15 SKPFs were also bought by the UN and used by the Indian and Irish battalions in Congo.
 After a number of KP gunners in Congo were shot in the waist, armour plating to cover the gap between the roof and the machine gun ring was added in sito.

-A few left-behind UN SKPFs were reconditioned and used by the Congolese Army in 1964-65.
+A few left-behind UN SKPFs were reconditioned and used by the Congolese Army in 1964–65.

-SKPFs were also deployed by United Nations Peacekeeping Force in Cyprus during the intercommunal violence in 1964, some being donated to the UN forces there.
+SKPFs were deployed by United Nations Peacekeeping Force in Cyprus during the intercommunal violence in 1964, some being donated to the UN forces there.

-After the collapse of the Soviet Union, Estonia, Latvia and Lithuania received 10 SKPF each for a total of 30, some being modified to mount a 12.7 mm DShKM heavy machine gun over the cabin.
+In 1993, Estonia, Latvia and Lithuania were rebuilding their militaries and Sweden donated 10 SKPF each, a total of 30, some being modified to mount a 12.7 mm DShKM heavy machine gun over the cabin.
+They were retired by the early 2000s and eventually moved to museums.